Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 In this way, running in humidity causes heat to build up in your body, increasing the risk of heat illnesses like heat exhaustion and heat stroke.

-The risk of heat exhaustion when running on hot and humid days is escalated if you become dehydrated.
+When running on hot and humid days, the risk of heat exhaustion escalates if you become dehydrated.

 The more dehydrated you become, the more your blood plasma level drops.
 In turn, the body responds by going into “survival mode.”

-One of the normal physiological cooling mechanisms is to increase blood flow to the surface of the skin, away from the core of your body, to allow it to cool down and release body heat.
+One of the normal physiological cooling mechanisms is to increase blood flow to the skin’s surface, away from the core of your body, to allow it to cool down and release body heat.

-However, when your blood plasma level drops because you have not taken in enough fluids while running, blood flow to the surface of the skin decreases significantly because the body must conserve the available blood volume.
+However, when your blood plasma level drops because you have not taken in enough fluids while running, blood flow to the skin’s surface decreases significantly because the body must conserve the available blood volume.

-Instead, blood flow is focused on the essential organs to keep you alive rather than spread around to the surface of the skin to cool you down or to the GI tract for digestion.
+Instead, blood flow is focused on the essential organs to keep you alive rather than spread around to the skin’s surface to cool you down or to the GI tract for digestion.

 This latter point is the reason why many runners feel nauseous after consuming energy gels or sports drinks when running in the heat and humidity—digestion slows significantly when you run, but even more so as you become dehydrated.